Financial statements to 31 March 2015

 Government Grant in Aid remains the Gallery’s principal source of funds.
 For the year ended 31 March 2015, the amount allocated for running costs was £21.2m.
 There was an additional grant of £4.7m restricted to expenditure on capital, including ongoing essential capital repairs, which for 2014–15 included an extraordinary grant of £0.9m.

-The Gallery continues to face significant and sustained cuts to grant-in-aid over the coming years, which will make private income even more critical to the future well-being of the Gallery.
-Membership, donations and support from the corporate sector, trusts and foundations, and private individuals are vitally important for the continued success of the Gallery’s programme of exhibitions, programmes and outreach work.
+The Gallery has faced significant and sustained cuts to Grant in Aid over recent years, which has made private income even more critical to the future well-being of the Gallery.
+We await the outcome of the forthcoming government spending review, but do so expecting further reductions in funding allocations for the next three to five years.
+Membership, donations and support from the corporate sector, trusts and foundations, and private individuals are vitally important for the continued success of the Gallery’s programme of exhibitions, education programmes and outreach work.

 Problems opening files?
 Get Adobe Reader [External link]